ClimateCompatibleGrowth/guidelines/_posts/2021-01-01-version-control.md

-Recognising that even small changes to computer code can have large unintended consequences on the output of scientific software, then version control provides a structured and convenient means to record which version of scientific software was used for a study.
+Recognising that even small changes to computer code can have large unintended consequences on the output of scientific software, version control provides a structured and convenient means to record which version of scientific software was used for a study.
 The ability to easily switch between code versions supports systematic approaches to debugging, and the reproduction of results from different points in the project